MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Entity.md

 ### **id**
 `read-only id: string;`

 Unique identifier of the entity.
 This identifier is intended to be consistent across loads of a world instance.
 No meaning should be inferred from the value and structure of this unique identifier - do not parse or interpret it.
+This property is accessible even if [*@minecraft/server.Entity.isValid*](../../minecraft/server/Entity.md#isvalid) is false.

 Type: *string*